carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - "What types of Machine Learning exist and how can they be applied in biomedical research?"
 - "What biomedical applications exist for Deep Learning?"
 - "What biomedical applications exist for Large Language Models?"
 objectives:
 - "Gaining an overview and general understanding of Data Science, AI, and ML in the biomedical context"
 - "Being able to differentiate the different types of ML in a biomedical context with examples for Deep Learning and Large Language Models"
+keypoints:
+- "There are three main types of AI: Simulations, Symbolic AI, Machine Learning"
+- "Computers are very unlikely to ever replace human cognizance and intellect."
+- "Simulation AI uses equations to run a model forwards from a given state."
+- "Symbolic AI was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution."
+- "The most recent type and one that has made extensive progress in recent years is Machine Learning."
+- "In the next episodes, we will consider what tasks AI can do and its role in scientific research."
+- "The ethical implications of AI are bias, privacy, and accountability and require continuous monitoring and correction addressed specifically to the applied context.
+See [Episode 05](link to ep05) for Limitations and potential biases of Machine Learning models, as well as their ethical implications."

 ---
 # An overview of Data Science